-Purpose The purpose of this Maintenance Manual is to acquaint maintenance service staff (iRMT) approved by the local aviation authorities with some basic maintenance and safety information for service work.
+The purpose of this Maintenance Manual is to acquaint maintenance ser-Purpose vice staff (iRMT) approved by the local aviation authorities with some basic maintenance and safety information for service work.

 Documentation For more detailed information regarding, maintenance, safety or flight operation, consult the documentation provided by the aircraft manufacturer and/or dealer.